bruli/php-git-hooks/README.md

       "PhpGitHooks\\Application\\Composer\\ConfiguratorScript::buildConfig"
     ]
 ```
+**Important: To use 2.X version you need symfony 2.7 version.

 ### Bin directory configuration.

 If your project haven't a "bin" directory, you can add this in your compose.json file.